vunetsys/mpquic-rl/README.md

   7. Create a directory 'server' under '~/go/src/github.com/lucas-clemente/'

         i.
-Inside the server directory extract the server.tar.gz with the missing and pages directories -
+Inside the server directory extract the server.tar.gz with the `missing` and `pages` directories respectively

   8. Everytime you start up the VM, remember to run the './mount_tmpfs.sh' under '~/'